 - You should already have everything chopped up and combined aside from the water and the oil you cooked the chicken in.
 Now here is a great secret; When you add the first cup of water, pour it into your chicken oil, swish around and empty into your gravy mix.
 Yes it will splatter a little, you're fine.
 Bring gravy to a boil and let simmer for 5 minutes.

-- Add chicken to gravy along with 1/2 cup of hot water.
+- Add chicken to gravy along with 1 cup of hot water.
 Cover and let simmer at low heat for 30 minutes.
-Check on the gravy 15 minutes in to stir the chicken around and see if you need to add the other 1/2 cup of water to the gravy.
+Check on the gravy 15 minutes in to stir the chicken around and see if you need to add the extra 1/2 cup of water to the gravy.